cdapio/cdap/cdap-docs/cdap-apps/source/hydrator/custom.rst

 - ``initialize()``: Initialize the Batch Aggregator.
 Guaranteed to be executed before any call to the plugin’s ``groupBy`` or ``aggregate`` methods.
 This is called by each executor of the job.
   For example, if the MapReduce engine is being used, each mapper will call this method.
-- ``destroy()``: Destroy any resources created by initialize.
+- ``destroy()``: Destroy any resources created by ``initialize``.
 Guaranteed to be executed after all calls to the plugin’s ``groupBy`` or ``aggregate`` methods have been made.
 This is called by each executor of the job.
   For example, if the MapReduce engine is being used, each mapper will call this method.
 - ``groupBy()``: This method will be called for every object that is received from the previous stage.
 This method returns zero or more group keys for each object it recieves.
-  Objects with the same group key will be grouped together for the aggregate method.
+  Objects with the same group key will be grouped together for the ``aggregate`` method.
 - ``aggregate()``: The method is called after every object has been assigned their group keys.
-  This method is called once for each group key emitted b the groupBy method.
+  This method is called once for each group key emitted by the ``groupBy`` method.
-  The method recieves a group key as well as an iterator over all object that had that group key.
+  The method recieves a group key as well as an iterator over all objects that had that group key.
   Objects emitted in this method are the output for this stage.

 Example::